 - Give clear specific instructions, step-by-step.

+Students respond very well to instructions, but many educators and parents deliver too much information early on.
+This can result in confusion and frustration.
 If you are uncertain about how to teach a particular skill or action, take a moment and analyze exactly what you are trying to achieve, and break that down into small, achievable chunks.
 My lessons are always fragmented bits of a general concept.
 In doing so, I can focus on “frequent small successes” and help my students identify the areas where they are making progress.

 Early on it’s important to keep it simple.
 The aim here is not for our children to be jumping rope right away.
 We are helping to build confidence, and positive attitudes toward physical activity.
 Lessons should be clear, simple and build on prior knowledge.

 Use of music, goal charts, and games can entice our young jumpers.
 And if you are enjoying yourself and staying positive, it’s likely so will your students will too.

 Children need role models.
 When adults attempt new things, and set new goals for ourselves, our children see that.
 They learn from the examples we set and learn how to respond to adversity, challenges and successes.
 So, grab a rope, and be willing to try your best, so your children can see what that looks like.
 Simple Activities and Primers